microsoft/zMonitor/Documentation/Deploy-ServiceProvider.md

     Start scale on a single partition with 400 RUs.
 Increase RUs as query performance is impacted.
 Data ingest should not be impacted at 400 RUs as we add data in short bursts.

 * Stream Analytics
-  * Configure input : storage account main logs containers
+  * Configure input : storage account main logs container
   * Configure output : Cosmos DB collection
   * Define the query:
     ```SQL